 What is the Process of the 45L Tax Credits?

-The basis for developing and supporting the 45L tax credit is a detailed energy analysis that must be certified by a qualified third-party.
+The basis for developing and supporting this tax credit is a detailed energy analysis that must be certified by a qualified third-party.
 Our multi-disciplinary team of engineers and tax experts will ensure that you obtain the maximum tax credits and provide all the documentation necessary to sustain an IRS audit.
-We use IRS approved software programs for the IRC Sec.
-45L certification.

 The Energy Efficient Home Credit offers a tax credit of $2,000 per dwelling unit to developers of energy efficient buildings completed after August 8, 2005.
 Below is a sample of expected benefits based on the number of qualified dwelling units.